 Pronounced ko-chee-nee-tah peeb-eel, cochinita pibil is also call puerco pibil when made with an older hog.
 Pibil refers to a pib, an earth oven — basically a pit in the yard you cook things in.
 Most people these days cook their pibil in a pot in the oven, though.

-What got me thinking about cochinita pibil lately was the amazing book Yucatán: Recipes from a Culinary Expedition by David Sterling.
-It is the best regional Mexican cookbook I’ve ever seen, and it really highlights how different Yucatecan cuisine is from that of the rest of Mexico; you can expect to see several recipes from this book soon.
+What got me thinking about cochinita pibil lately was the amazing book Yucatán: Recipes from a Culinary Expedition by the late David Sterling.
+It is the best regional Mexican cookbook I’ve ever seen, and it really highlights how different Yucatecan cuisine is from that of the rest of Mexico.
 If you are at all interested in the cooking of the Yucatan, you need this book.
 My recipe below is heavily influenced by his, and my recipe for the red annatto spice mixture called recado rojo is right from his book.

 The dish hinges on two ingredients that seem harder to get than they are: Achiote paste and bitter (Seville) orange juice.
 In a perfect world you’d use real Seville oranges and make your own recado rojo, but guess what?
 Most people here in America don’t.
 They buy pre-made achiote paste made either by El Yucateco or El Mexicano.

 Surprisingly, again, given the dominance of Mexicans not from the Yucatan here in the United States, it is very easy to find in any Mexican market.
-Seville oranges, however, are another matter.
-They are not easy to locate, so you will want to mix regular orange juice, lime juice and grapefruit juice to get you close; the ratio is below.
+And many places you can find bottles of jugo de naranja agria, which is Seville orange juice.
+That’s what you want.
+Barring that, mix regular orange juice, lime juice and grapefruit juice to get you close; the ratio is below.

 It looks like it is soaked in chiles, but it isn’t.
 In fact, cochinita pibil is not hot at all, unless you want it to be.
 I do, so I mince either habanero chiles or the more delicious, less hot (but still zippy) chile manzano a.k.a rocoto chile. it’s Capsicum pubescens for those inclined to Latin.